nikolasdion/samadhi/README.md

 # Meditation Timer

 A browser-based timer for meditation.
 Note that this is still a work in progress.
-To see the deployed application, go to <samadhi.nikolasdion.com>.
+To try out the deployed application, go to <https://samadhi.nikolasdion.com>.

 ## Building and running